obrienmikej/amazon-aws-playground/certification/aws_certified_developer_associate/product_storage_and_content_delivery.md

 ***************************

 Object based storage
+Unlimited Storage
+Files stored in alphabetical order
+Unlimited Number of Objects in S3 or Archives in Glacier

 Files 0 byte to 5TB
 Max buckets per account = 100
-Unlimited Storage
-Largest single put object = 5GB
+Largest single put object = 5GB (recommend splitting to 100MB chunks) Glacier Vaults per account per region = 1000
-Files stored in alphabetical order
-Max # of buckets per AWS account = 100

-Important S3 Limits:
--Unlimited Number of Objects in S3 or Archives in Glacier -100 S3 buckets per account per region [Contact AWS to increase limit] -1000 Glacier Vaults per account per region

 -0 byte to  5 TB size of Objects in S3.
 -1 byte to 40 TB size of Archives in Glacier.

--5 GB is Max size in one PUT in S3.
--100 MB or more Recommended (5 GB or more Mandatory) for MultiPart Upload.
-5MB - 5 TB -1000 keys limit for Multi Object Delete
+keys limit for Multi Object Delete = 1000
--100 Max no of CORS rules allowed
+Max no of CORS rules allowed = 100

 Rules for buckets
 3 to 63 characters